University of Dayton

 The department offers three graduate assistantships each year.
 The graduate assistants perform research and administrative tasks for the faculty.
 Each assistant receives full tuition remission plus stipend.
 An assistantship, once granted, is renewable for a second year.

-Master of Public Administration (pad)
+Master of Public Administration (PAD)

 To receive the Master of Public Administration degree, the student must satisfactorily complete 39 semester hours of coursework with a cumulative grade point average of 3.0 or better.